Current Students

 • Piot, Maarten: Improving the user experience of the innovative blended care platform m-Path

-• Revol, Jordan:
+• Revol, Jordan

 • Schat, Evelien: Online detection of early warning signals of mood disorder through statistical process control